rambaburavi/Periodontal-Disease-Prediction/README.md

-# Periodontal-Disease-Prediction
-Periodontal Disease Prediction with TensorFlow
+# Periodontal Disease Prediction

-This project focuses on building a convolutional neural network (CNN) to predict periodontal diseases using panoramic dental images.
-The model employs K-Fold Cross-Validation for robust evaluation and achieves binary classification between periodontal and non-periodontal conditions.
+This project uses a Convolutional Neural Network (CNN) to predict periodontal (gum) disease from panoramic dental images.
+It applies **K-Fold Cross-Validation** to test model performance properly and performs **binary classification** (disease or no disease).

 ---

-Features

-Preprocessing: Image resizing, normalization, and preprocessing for VGG16 compatibility.

-Model Architecture: A CNN with multiple convolutional and pooling layers, followed by dense layers for classification.

-K-Fold Cross-Validation: Splits the data into 5 folds to ensure unbiased evaluation.

-Metrics: Reports Accuracy, Precision, and Recall for each fold.

-Visualization: Plots training and validation accuracy and loss over epochs.
+## Project Files
+- `model.py` – Trains the CNN model using K-Fold cross-validation and saves the best model.
+- `predict.py` – Loads the saved model and predicts the class (periodontal or not) for a new image.
+- `app.py` – Flask-based web app that lets users upload a dental image and get a prediction.

 ---

-Dataset Structure:

-penyakit-periodontal/ (Periodontal disease images)

-penyakit-non-periodontal/ (Non-periodontal images)

-Input Size: 128x128 pixels, RGB.
+## Features
+- **Preprocessing**: All images are resized to 128x128 and normalized for VGG16 compatibility.
+- **CNN Architecture**: Built with convolutional, pooling, and dense layers.
+- **K-Fold Cross-Validation**: Data is split into 5 folds for better model evaluation.
+- **Evaluation Metrics**: Accuracy, Precision, and Recall are calculated for each fold.
+- **Training Visualization**: Plots for accuracy and loss over epochs.

 ---

-Model Details

-Layers:

-Convolutional layers with ReLU activation

-Max pooling layers

-Dense layers with Dropout for regularization

-Optimizer: Adam

-Loss Function: Binary Crossentropy

-Activation Function: Sigmoid for binary classification.
+## Dataset Structure
+dataset/
+│
+├── penyakit-periodontal/ # Images with periodontal disease └── penyakit-non-periodontal/ # Images without the disease

+- All images are RGB and resized to **128x128 pixels**.

 ---

-Installation and Usage

-Prerequisites

-Python 3.8+

-TensorFlow 2.x

-NumPy

-Matplotlib

-scikit-learn

-pandas
+## Model Details
+- **Layers**: Conv2D → ReLU → MaxPooling → Dense → Dropout → Output
+- **Optimizer**: Adam
+- **Loss Function**: Binary Crossentropy
+- **Final Activation**: Sigmoid (for binary output)

 ---

-Results

-K-Fold Cross-Validation

-Average Accuracy: 0.6900

-Average Precision: 0.6662

-Average Recall: 0.7667

-Training history plots for Accuracy and Loss over epochs are also generated.

----

-Future Work

-Augment the dataset with more samples.

-Explore pre-trained models for transfer learning.
+## Installation & Usage

+### 1. Install Required Libraries
+pip install tensorflow numpy matplotlib scikit-learn pandas flask
-Deploy the model using Flask/Django for real-world applications.
+### 2. Train the model

----

-License

-This project is licensed under the MIT License.
+python model.py
+### 3. Predict for a new image
+python predict.py --image path_to_image.jpg
+### 4. Run web app
+python app.py